ARM-software/lisa/README.md

 	    `-- x86

-(these are provided in binary form because they correspond to specific known-good versions and it avoids having to cross-compile for the target)
+(these are provided in binary form because they correspond to specific known-good versions and it avoids having to cross-compile these tools for the target)

 # Quickstart tutorial

-This section provide a quick start guide on understanding the toolkit by guiding the user though a set of example usages.
+This section provides a quick start guide on understanding the toolkit by guiding the user though a set of example usage scenarios.

 ## 1. IPython server

 [IPython](http://ipython.org/notebook.html) is a web based interactive python programming interface.
 This toolkit provides a set of IPython notebooks ready to use.
-To use these notebooks, an IPython server must be started to serve up html plots to a browser on the same machine or over a local network.
+To use these notebooks, an IPython server must be started to serve pages to a browser on the same host machine or over a local network.

 	# Enter the ipynb folder
 	$ cd ipynb
 	# Start the server
         $ ./ipyserver_start lo

-This will start the server and open the index page in a new browser tab.
+This will start the IPython server and open the index page in a new browser tab.
 If the index is not automatically loaded in the browser, visit the link reported by the server startup script.

 The index page is an HTML representation of the local ipynb folder.
 From that page we can access all the IPython notebooks provided by the toolkit.

 ## 2. Setup the TestEnv module

 Typical notebooks and tests will make use of the TestEnv class to initialize and access a remote target device.
-An overall view of the functionalities exposed by this class can be seen in this notebook:
+An overall view of the functionality exposed by this class can be seen in this notebook:
 [utils/testenv_example.ipynb](http://localhost:8888/notebooks/utils/testenv_example.ipynb)

 ## 3. Typical experiment workflow

 RT-App is a configurable synthetic workload generator used to run different intensity experiments on a target.
-The toolkit provides a python API to simplify the definition of RT-App based workloads and their execution on a target.
+LISA provides a python wrapper API to simplify the definition of RT-App based workloads and their execution on a target.

 This notebook:
 [wlgen/simple_rtapp.ipynb](http://localhost:8888/notebooks/wlgen/simple_rtapp.ipynb)
-is a complete example of experiment setup, execution and data collection.
+is a complete example of setting up an experiment, execution and data collection.

-Specifically it shows how to:
+Specifically it demonstrates how to:
 1. configure a target for an experiment
 2. configure FTrace for event collection
 3. configure an HWMon based energy meter for energy measurements